cpetrich/counterfeit_DS18B20/README.md

 * the ``+`` in the 4th row indicates that the part is RoHS compliant (\[1\]).
 * The 3rd row specifies production year and week number of the year (in this case, week 32 of 2019), and
 * the last two characters in row 3 specify the revision of the die (``C4`` since at least late 2011).
 * In row 4, the three-digit number followed by two characters are a form of batch code that allows Maxim to trace back the production history.
-From what I can tell, for a given character combination the number in the batch code increases as the date code increases albeit in non-obvious increments.
+From what I can tell, for a given character combination the number in the batch code changes (usually increases) as the date code increases albeit in non-obvious increments.
 Since 2016, I've only come across character combinations ``AB`` and ``AC``.
 In earlier chips I've seen ``AD`` and ``AI``.

 The **counterfeit** DS18B20 I've come across in 2019 have the following notable features:
 * The topmark is printed rather that lasered,